 Want to know how to move on from a toxic relationship and find the right partner?
 Have you been looking for love in all the sexiest and wrongest places?
 It’s time to find someone who is compatible and trustworthy!

 Note: The following is an excerpt from my Broken Heart Recovery Video Course.

-How to move on from a toxic relationship – and stay moved on!
+How I moved on from a toxic relationship

 About a decade ago I became involved with a guy who was in such hot pursuit of me I jokingly referred to him as “A Romantrix.”

 Don’t bother googling that term.
 I made it up.

 For me “Romantrix” describes someone who dominates you so much with their romantic yearnings, they make it so romance has no choice but to happen.

 This particular Romantrix inundatated me with love letters, flowers, candle-lit dinners, poems – and continuous promises to love me forever.